 \end{itemize}

-From the above descriptions, we see that there are many routes to form high eccentricity planets around neutron stars.
+From the above descriptions, we can see that there are many routes to form high-eccentricity planets around NSs.
 The requirement of $e \geq 0.9$ in our framework thus in principle can be met in reality.